studioforty9-dev/Recaptcha/README.md

 ## Features

-Add the Google ReCaptcha widget to front-end forms in Magento, we currently support the following forms:
+The reCAPTCHA extension uses Google's reCAPTCHA widget [(read more)](https://www.google.com/recaptcha/intro/index.html) to lower the friction when identifying real people and provide powerful protection against spam with front-end forms in Magento, we currently support the following forms:

 - Contact page form
 - Product Review form